MasonGroup/MTHR7H/README.md

 Please note that using this virus may result in data loss or system damage.
 Use it at your own risk.
 We are not responsible for any harm that may occur to your device.

+## Disclaimer

+This program is intended for educational and research purposes only.
+The creator of this virus does not condone any illegal or unethical activities.
+By using this software, you acknowledge and accept that the creator is not liable for any damages, loss of data, or any consequences that may arise from its use.
+Use responsibly and at your own risk.

 ## How to Run

 To run the "MTHR7H" virus, just follow these steps: